Lucia Elizabeth Vestris

-Lucia Elizabeth Vestris (née Elizabetta Lucia Bartolozzi; 3 March 1797 – 8 August 1856) was an English actress and a contralto opera singer, appearing in works by, among others, Mozart and Rossini.
+Lucia Elizabeth Vestris (née Elizabetta Lucia Bartolozzi; 3 March 1797 – 8 August 1856) was a British actress and a contralto opera singer, appearing in works by Mozart and Rossini, among others.
 While popular in her time, she was more notable as a theatre producer and manager.
 After accumulating a fortune from her performances, she leased the Olympic Theatre in London and produced a series of burlesques and extravaganzas, especially popular works by James Planché, for which the house became famous.
 She also produced his work at other theatres she managed.

 Early life and education

-She was born in London in 1797, the first of two daughters of German pianist Theresa Jansen Bartolozzi and art dealer Gaetano Stefano Bartolozzi.
-He was a musician and son of the immigrant Francesco Bartolozzi, a noted artist and engraver, appointed as Royal Engraver to the king.
+She was born in London in 1797, the first of the two daughters of German pianist Theresa Jansen Bartolozzi and Italian art dealer Gaetano Stefano Bartolozzi.
+Her father was a musician and a son of immigrant artist Francesco Bartolozzi who had made his name as an engraver, being appointed as Royal Engraver to the king.
 Gaetano Bartolozzi was a successful art dealer, and the family moved to Europe in 1798 when he sold off his business.
 They spent time in Paris and Vienna before reaching Venice, where they found that their estate had been looted during the French invasion.
-They returned to London to start over and Gaetano taught drawing.
-The couple separated in London and Therese gave piano lessons to support her daughters.
+They returned to London to start over, where Gaetano found a new venture which is to teach drawing.
+On the other hand, his wife Therese gave piano lessons to support her daughters.